 The Triangle Fire Open Museum is the tangible incarnation of the online Triangle Fire Open Archive, which explores the personal, political and historical legacy of the Triangle Fire through community-contributed objects.
 The Open Museum shows real and replica objects from the Open Archive in locations across the city that critically connect to issues of immigrant, women’s and labor rights.
-The museum is being launched at the NYU Open House from March 20-March 25, and will then make its way out into the city to its initial host sites.
+The first incarnation of the museum was launched at the NYU Open House in March 2012, and then made its way out into the city to its initial host sites.

 The Tenement Museum

 The New York City Fire Museum